RETURN_TO_INTELLIGENCE

 • Congressional tariff legislation — will they extend/replace Section 122 before July 24?

-• Axle of Dearborn de minimis lawsuit progress
+• Axle of Dearborn de minimis lawsuit — stay lifted, proceeding on merits

-• Ocean freight rate trajectory — will blank sailings stabilize?
+• Ocean freight rate trajectory — low rates vs Hormuz spike risk

 • Hapag-Lloyd/ZIM merger impact on Israel routes